 We were booked into a new hotel called the Dedeman built in 2014 on the river which cost about twice as much as the good old Irtysh Hotel we’d stayed in back in the day.
 My fingers did momentarily uncross when I saw the neon sign “DED MAN” which didn’t seem such a good omen until Dinara pointed out that the middle “E” was just rather unfortunately unlit…

-The hotel is excellent – it almost seemed like cheating and the reception staff spoke enough English to be able to talk to them.
-The room was western standards with a great bathroom – LB was much happier.
+The hotel is excellent – it almost seemed like cheating compared to my previous stay in the good old Hotel Irtysh and the reception staff spoke enough English to be able to talk to them.
+The room was western standards with a great bathroom – Danial was much happier.

 “I LIKE Ust Kamenogorsk” he announced with a sigh as he sank into the bed and turned on the TV to watch BBC World.
 Now all we had to do was persuade the babyhouse to let us come and look around with little advance warning.
 But it’s OK, it would all be fine because my fingers were still crossed.